 - If the requisition is a Standard Capital Equipment request, it is routed to the Department Property Administrator first before proceeding with one of the following:

-- If the requisition is under $25,000, it is routed to the department approver.
+- If the requisition is under $25,000 (with or without a contract), it is routed to the department approver.
 Upon department approval, the requisition becomes a purchase order with a unique 8-digit number and is auto-emailed directly to the company.